Payroll of the home worker employed by an individual

 • €71 per month for housing.

-If warranted by the size of the dwelling, an assessment greater than €71 may be provided for in the contract.
+If the importance of housing warrants, an assessment greater than €71 may be provided for in the contract.

 Please note